Currently supported boards¶

 Use /dev/ttyUSB0 virtual serial port for USB.

 MS5611 barometer (steel cap IC) is sensitive to UV light and might report sudden jumps in altitude under sunlight.
-It is very important to cover it with a piece of open cell foam (something like microphone fabric) or put autopilot in a protective case to protect it both from sunlight and airstreams.
+It is very important to cover it with a piece of cloth (something like microphone fabric) or put autopilot in a protective case to protect it both from sunlight and airstreams.

 Bottom view: Anti-vibration with Navio2 mounted on frame: